Mcmicc3/linked-blog-starter-md/To Do.md

 1. Prepare for WITHcyber Camp
 2. Replace AIO Pump
+3. DONATE
+	1. Find a place to donate clothes
+		1. Orange County Rescue Mission
+	2. Find a place to donate books
+		1. Half Off Books Records Films
+		2. Research books first and consider selling online

-3. Find a local food bank to donate to
+	3. Find a place to recycle electronics
+		1. Anaheim Household Hazardous Waste Collection Center

-4. Find a clothe donating center
+	4. Find a place to donate appliances
+		1. Orange County Rescue Mission

-5. Sell CPU and Defcon shirt
+4. Sell CPU and Defcon shirt

-6. Finish CSU Learn training
+5. Finish CSU Learn training
+6. Continue Ricing Laptop

-7. Add the date to Polybar
+	1. Add the date to Polybar
-	1. Get rid of the US writing icon
+	2. Get rid of the US writing icon
-	2. I'm not sure what the quell on the top left is either
+	3. I'm not sure what the quell on the top left is either
-	3. Or the box that says None on the top right
+	4. Or the box that says None on the top right
-	4. Maybe consider updating Polybar altogether
+	5. Maybe consider updating Polybar altogether

-8. Remove Subscriptions:
+7. Remove Subscriptions:
 	1. GoDaddy subscription (If I haven't already)
 	2. Maybe Claude
 	3. Proton

-9. Help Mom lower Internet Bill
+8. Help Mom lower Internet Bill
-10. Consider applying for EBT/CalFresh and Medical
+9. Consider applying for EBT/CalFresh and Medical
+10. Study CySA+
-11.
+11. Sell Pennies
-12.
+	1.
-13. Create Homelab
+12. Create Homelab
-14. Read IT Books
+13. Read IT Books
-15.
+14. Use Kohls $50 Gift Card
-16. Learn how to make templates for Obsidian
+15. Learn how to make templates for Obsidian
-17. RICE Endeavor and Pop(Waybar)
+16. RICE Endeavor and Pop(Waybar)
-18. Figure out gaming on Linux
+17. Figure out gaming on Linux
-19. Learn how to backup dot files on Github
+18. Learn how to backup dot files on Github
-20. Dentist Appointment
+19. Dentist Appointment
-21. Finish completing the Cyber Patriot ISO
+20. Finish completing the Cyber Patriot ISO
-22. Finish Udemy Class
+21. Finish Udemy Class
-23. Get RHEL Cert
+22. Get RHEL Cert
-24. Learn new meals to cook
+23. Learn new meals to cook
-25. Travel
+24. Travel
-26. Consider Creating Notion Workflow
+25. Consider Creating Notion Workflow
-27. Work on HTB modules
+26. Work on HTB modules

 # Homework
 1.